National Legal Hotline

 Children should not be taken overseas unless both parents consent.
-If there is a Court Order in place in relation to the child, or parenting proceedings are being dealt with by the Federal Circuit Court or the Family Court, it is illegal to take the child overseas without consent.
+If there is a Court Order in place in relation to the child, or parenting proceedings are being dealt with by the Federal Circuit and Family Court of Australia (FCFCA), it is illegal to take the child overseas without consent.

 A child is usually considered to be habitually resident in the country in which they reside with their primary caregiver.
 A child is abducted when they are wrongfully removed from their country of habitual residence or if they are wrongfully retained in another country.
 If, for example, one parent takes a child overseas without the other’s consent or in breach of a Court order, that is wrongful removal.
 If, on the other hand, one parent, with the other parent’s consent, takes a child overseas for a holiday but then does not return the child at the time agreed, or keeps them overseas indefinitely, that is wrongful retention.

 What can you do to prevent international child abduction?

 If you know the other parent of your child is considering taking your child overseas and not returning, you can apply to the FCFCA for Orders restraining them from doing so.
 The Court can make an Order for the child’s name to be placed on the Family Law Watchlist and a PACE alert or airport stop can be issued.
 The Watchlist is maintained by the Australian Federal Police (AFP) and is accessible at all international departure points in Australia.
 If a child’s name is on the list and they are attempting to leave Australia, the AFP will be notified and can prevent the travel.